samplesn08/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+--Sessions data is stored on the server-side and sends data to the client via cookies, while JWTs are stored on the client machine (such as in local storage)
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+-- bcryptjs hashes the password, which is a one-way process.
+This is more secure than encrypting, as the hash cannot be decrypted
 3. How are unit tests different from integration and end-to-end testing?
+-- unit tests are built to test small units of code, such as specific functions or variables, while integration tests focus on testing the interactivity between different parts of the application.
+End to end tests are meant to simulate user interaction with the app, and cover the entirety of the application
 4. How does _Test Driven Development_ change the way we write applications and tests?
+--by writing tests first, and then writing only the code required to make the tests pass, we ensure that we are writing clean and concise code.
+It prevents us from over-coding